yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 ```

-Since we looked at objects, let's also look at one sample function to add carousals to understand this.
+Since we looked at objects, let's also look at one sample function to add carousels to understand this.
 You can call this function from function node we will learn about and store the returning value in a variable.

 **`Sample code`**